 6(6-0-12) 090125195 Master Project Prerequisite: Program Permission The student is expected to complete 6 credit hours of study before submitting a master project proposal with approval from instructors of advisors.
 This special study must be related with the subject or knowledge, which students have learned from the courses.
 The study should also integrate principles of mechanical and automotive engineering as well as contribute to potential applications or implementation in the real world.
 090125198 Master Thesis 12 Prerequisite: Program Permission Research in an interesting topic in Mechanical and Automotive Engineering.
 The student will submit the thesis to summarize the thesis work content, deliverables and confirmed outcomes.
 090125199 Industrial Internship 4 Prerequisite: Program Permission Apply the knowledge for solution or analysis of engineering problem in industry through internship in industrial environment.
 The student will submit the report to summarize the internship work content, deliverables and confirmed outcomes.
 090125205 Special Topics in Mechanical and Automotive Engineering 3(3-0-6)Prerequisite: Program Permission This course will be provided on special request for special topic and for flexibility.
 090125206 Seminar in Mechanical and Automotive Engineering 3(3-0-6) Prerequisite: Program Permission The subject deals with current topics in Mechanical and Automotive Engineering related technology, often linked to ongoing research activities.
 The content is based on presentations from the participants and invited guests, and will vary depending on who is included and current industrial oriented situation.
 090125207 Industrial Quality System for Mechanical and Automotive Engineering 3(3-0-6)Prerequisite: Program Permission Quality management theory and industrial applications.
 Statistical quality control.
 Stabilizing and improving process.
 Quality cost.
 Variable control chart.
 Attribute control charts.
 Process capability.
 Quality inspection.
 Acceptance sampling plans.
 Six sigma management.
 090125211 3(3-0-6) Special Topics in Automotive Safety and Assessment Engineering Prerequisite: None This course will be provided on special topic in automotive safety and assessment engineering.
-090125212 Fundamental of vehicle and component Assessments 3(3-0-6)Prereauisite: None Vehicle structure testing; Chassis and engine dynamometers; Vehicle module and vehicle or components.

-Numerical simulation methods available in the field of vehicle safety including accident reconstruction.
+090125212 Fundamental of vehicle and component Assessments 3(3-0-6)Prereauisite: None Vehicle structure testing; Chassis and engine dynamometers; Vehicle module and component test benches; Technique and facilities for dynamics crash tests of vehicle or components.
+090125213 Application of Simulation in Vehicle Safety and Biomechanics 3(3-0-6) Prerequisite: None Numerical simulation methods available in the field of vehicle safety including accident reconstruction.
 Kinematics of vehicle impact; Simulation of side impact and frontal collision; Principle of human body simulation; analysis of occupant and pedestrian post-crash kinematics and injury mechanisms.